techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 For more information about how users can integrate AI-generated notes into their Teams chats, see [Invite Copilot as a chat participant in Microsoft Teams](https://support.microsoft.com/topic/d03e9237-ed4d-4695-8732-73a396e8b21f).

-For more information about how users can integrate AI-generated into their Teams meetings, see [Add Team Copilot to a Microsoft Teams meeting](https://support.microsoft.com/topic/b877d958-6b62-4296-9ceb-e8c1f726f51d).
+For more information about how users can integrate AI-generated notes into their Teams meetings, see [Enable Facilitator in Microsoft Teams meetings](https://support.microsoft.com/topic/37657f91-39b5-40eb-9421-45141e3ce9f6).

 ## Security, Purview, and Privacy

 Facilitator, Copilot, and Microsoft 365 are built on Microsoft's comprehensive approach to security, compliance, and privacy.

 When you use Microsoft Purview for your security and compliance management, AI-generated notes are supported by new auditing events that surface in [Data Security Posture Management for AI](/purview/ai-microsoft-purview#data-security-posture-management-for-ai-provides-insights-policies-and-controls-for-ai-apps) and can be used by [eDiscovery with a KQL query](/purview/edisc-keyword-query-language).
 To automatically retain or delete the notes, use a retention policy with the **Teams chat** location for AI-generated notes in chat, and a retention policy for OneDrive or SharePoint locations for AI-generated notes in meetings.
 Most of the time, these notes are saved to OneDrive but for channel meetings, they're saved in SharePoint.
 Cloud attachments aren't supported for AI-generated notes.
 Other Microsoft Purview solutions either aren't applicable for AI-generated notes, or aren't yet supported.

 For more information about security and privacy in Microsoft 365 Copilot, see the following articles: